tatsuya/webstorage-local/README.md

 # webstorage-local

-A [webstorage] persistence plugin for local file storeage.
+A [webstorage] persistence plugin for local file storage.

 ## Installation